marciodbotas/learning_notes/books/the-managers-path.md

 ### Starting a new reporting relationship off right

 * **Build trust and rapport**.
 Get to know each other.
+    *  The book provides you with a set of question that can be usefull as a kickoff to get to know your colleagues.
+Of course, the questions can be modified and others can be added however, the interesting in this experience of getting to know your poeple, through these questions are not the answers for the questions but the discussions these questions unfold, and the extra information that can be learnt about your report.
 * **Create a 30/60/90 day plan**.
 This plan includes basic goals.
 The more senior the hire, the more he should participate in creating the plan.
 * **Encouraging participation by updating new hire documentation**.
 Team onboarding documents get updated on every new hire to get up to speed.
 * **Communicate your style and expectations**.
 How often will you meet him, how will you share information, and when and how often you'll want to review his work.